Rick-S-Yang/NSCC-Case-Comp/README.md

 ## Repository Structure
 - `NSCC Case Competition.pptx` — final deck
-- `images/` — preview images exported from slides (optional)
+- `images/` — preview images exported from slides
-- `data/` — any supporting tables / assumptions (optional)

 ## Notes
-- [Add any confidentiality note if needed.]
-- [Add citations for public data sources if you used any.]

-## About
-This repository stores my case competition presentation and a short summary for portfolio purposes.
+- This project was cpmpleted as a group.
+I was mainly responsble for social media enhancement sstrategy and financial projection for the whole marketing initiative.